Qiqi773/newPicSim1/README.md

-Testfile Doc (?)
+## Testfile Doc

--- Result --
+### -- Result --

+1) SSH key needed for being able to clone Repository (!!)

-ReadMe file WONT show up in Eclipse (!!)
+2)ReadMe will only show up in "Git Repositories"-View in Eclipse !
-Maybe use only in github OR use the university's Google Drive to work on Google Doc ?
+-> open and edit in Markdown Possible !